Browse from, and apply for our range of job vacancies here at Middlesbrough College.

 Equality & diversity

-Middlesbrough College aims to be one of the leading organisations for equality and diversity and acknowledges that equality of opportunity and the recognition and promotion of diversity are integral to its success.
+Middlesbrough College aims to be one of the leading organisations for equality, diversity and inclusion and acknowledges that equality of opportunity and the recognition and promotion of diversity and providing an environment where everyone feels comfortable and confident bringing their whole self to work are integral to its success.

 Middlesbrough College recognises its legal and moral obligations to:

 - Advance equality of opportunity between people who share a protected characteristic and those who do not